students-teach-students/python-tools-for-students/CONTRIBUTING.md

 ### Submit Feedback

-The best way to send feedback is to file an issue at https://github.com/students-teach-students/python-tools-for-students/issues.
+The best way to send feedback is to file an [issue at github](https://github.com/students-teach-students/python-tools-for-students/issues).

 If you are proposing a topic:

 - Explain in detail what you would want to learn and why it should be included.

 - Keep the scope as narrow as possible and add an example, to make it easier to implement.

 - Remember that this is a volunteer-driven project, and that contributions are welcome :)